公會簡介

 Inception and Development

 Hsinchu Science Park is the first high-technology industrial park in Taiwan.
 When it was first established in 1980, there was a constant need for communication between government agencies and private sector with regard to the direction of science park development which was foreign to all parties concerned.
-Thus in September 1983, advocated by then Acer chairman Stan Shih, UMC chairman Bob Tsao, Microtek chairman C. H. Hsu, and MTI chairman Patrick Wang, the Association of Industries in Science Parks (ASIP) was conceived with the missions of serving the member firms, acting as a bridge for dialogue between the government and the industries, handling matters common to firms in the science park, and seeking the steady development of the park.
+Thus in September 1983, advocated by then Acer chairman Stan Shih, UMC chairman Bob Tsao, Microtek chairman C. H. Hsu, and MTI chairman Patrick Wang, the Allied Association for Science Parks Industries was conceived with the missions of serving the member firms, acting as a bridge for dialogue between the government and the industries, handling matters common to firms in the science park, and seeking the steady development of the park.

 As time progressed, Southern Taiwan Science Park and Central Taiwan Science Park were subsequently created, following the success paradigm established by the Hsinchu Science Park.
 In coordination with the administrations for respective science park and the business needs of member firms, the ASIP set up an office in Southern Taiwan Science Park and Central Taiwan Science Park in October 1999 and October 2004 respectively.
 Currently the three ASIP offices have altogether 27 full-time staffs.